anubhavsrivastava10/Projects/README.md

 * Cat Generator
   * Why don't you love CAT's !!

+* Rock Paper Scissor_Advance_JS
+  * Used HTML, CSS, and JavaScript.
+  * Used some more functionality of JavaScript to provide more graphical content.

 * Working on visualtization of the Crime Data in India.